 All of your users have a single home directory for authentication.
-However, your users can also be guests in other directories.
+Your users can also be guests in other directories.
 You can see both the home and guest directories for each user in Azure AD.

-When you associate a subscription to a different directory, users that have roles assigned using role-based access control (RBAC) will lose their access.
-Classic subscription administrators (Service Administrator and Co-Administrators) will also lose access.
+When you associate a subscription with a different directory, users that have roles assigned using Azure role-based access control lose their access.
+Classic subscription administrators, including Service Administrator and Co-Administrators, also lose access.

-Additionally, moving your Azure Kubernetes Service (AKS) cluster to a different subscription, or moving the cluster-owning subscription to a new tenant, causes the cluster to lose functionality due to lost role assignments and service principals rights.
+Moving your Azure Kubernetes Service (AKS) cluster to a different subscription, or moving the cluster-owning subscription to a new tenant, causes the cluster to lose functionality due to lost role assignments and service principal's rights.
 For more information about AKS, see Azure Kubernetes Service (AKS).

 Before you begin

-Before you can associate or add your subscription, you must perform the following tasks:
+Before you can associate or add your subscription, do the following tasks:

-- Users that have been assigned roles using RBAC will lose their access
+- Users that have been assigned roles using Azure RBAC will lose their access.

-- If you have any managed identities for resources such as Virtual Machines or Logic Apps, you'll have to re-enable or recreate them after the association
+- If you have any managed identities for resources such as Virtual Machines or Logic Apps, you must re-enable or recreate them after the association.

 Sign in using an account that:

 - Has an Owner role assignment for the subscription.
-For information about how to assign the Owner role, see Manage access to Azure resources using RBAC and the Azure portal.
+For information about how to assign the Owner role, see Assign Azure roles using the Azure portal.

-- Exists in both the current directory that's associated with the subscription and in the new directory that's where you want to associate the subscription going forward.
-For more information about getting access to another directory, see How do Azure Active Directory admins add B2B collaboration users?.
+- Exists in both the current directory and in the new directory.
+The current directory is associated with the subscription.
+You'll associate the new directory with the subscription.
+For more information about getting access to another directory, see Add Azure Active Directory B2B collaboration users in the Azure portal.

-To associate an existing subscription to your Azure AD directory
+To associate an existing subscription to your Azure AD directory, follow these steps:

 Sign in and select the subscription you want to use from the Subscriptions page in Azure portal.